HTTPArchive/almanac.httparchive.org/src/content/en/2020/http2.md

 )
 }}

-{# TODO(authors, analysts): Is this breakdown specifically looking at mobile?
-I don't see a notice that all data is mobile unless otherwise noted, so it's worth clarifying here. #}
-Figure 22.9 looks at protocol usage by the third party category.
-Ads, analytics, content delivery network (CDN) resources, and tag-managers are predominantly served over HTTP/2 or gQUIC.
+Ads, analytics, content delivery network (CDN) resources, and tag-managers are predominantly served over HTTP/2 or gQUIC as shown in Figure 22.9.
 Customer-success and marketing content is more likely to be served over HTTP/1.

 {{ figure_markup(
   image="http2-third-party-http2-usage-by-category.png",